Central Zone Fishing

 Weekend fishing opportunities

-- Bass fishing has been excellent in Haystack Reservoir and Lake Billy Chinook.
+- Kokanee fishing has been good in Lake Billy Chinook.

 Send us your fishing report

 We’d love to hear about your recent fishing experience.
 Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the weekly Recreation Report.